 I’m all about bringing literature into math!
 Students can never have enough opportunities to read and listen to stories.
 Below are some fun and engaging books to teach about time!

 Time is a CRUCIAL life skill for students.
 Let’s help students not only be successful but have FUN doing it!
-I really hope you enjoyed learning more about how to teach time in the classroom!
+I really hope you enjoyed learning more about engaging ways to teach time in the classroom!
 Don’t forget to subscribe to my email list!
 Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Telling Time Write the Room FREEBIE!
 You will also have exclusive access to tons of digital how to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 To follow me on TPT and get all the latest updates on HALF OFF new products, click HERE!